oddeyemotion/arris-doc-site/about-me.md

 Despite being active in one of the most heavily-theoretical field (in my opinion), I have found that I do better on tasks that require a lot of physical practice.
 And that was basically the main reason why my passion for another field of study was sparked - ***Robotics***.

 I have been spending most of my time in university self-teaching everything about robotics.
 I have participated in some school contests as well, together with friends from different engineering majors. *(Pretty sad that I never got a chance to win any, but I absolutely adore every moment working in groups and having fun with them.)*

+Entries about my projects are available [here](/projects/navigation-page.md).
+I will make sure the documents are as detailed as possible.

 ![](/media/about-me2.jpg)

 I am also working as a spare-time artist under the alias "K".
 You may have seen me as "K" or one of my works (in terms of art) somewhere online.